highwaycus/Financial_strategies_stock_test/README.md

 &emsp;&emsp;&emsp;**Right-Angle Attack Method:**

-&emsp;&emsp;&emsp;When all the rolling-window mwan price lines are going up and rank in order (ex: 3-days-mean price > 5-days-mean price), it is a signal to buy the stock.
+&emsp;&emsp;&emsp;When all the rolling-window mean price lines are going up and rank in order (ex: 3-days-mean price > 5-days-mean price), it is a signal to buy the stock.

 &emsp;&emsp;*tracking_master_strategy.py*